jsyang/microarmy/README.md

 ### Running the game

-0. Install a simple web server; ex: `npm install http-server -g`
+0. Install a simple web server; ex: `sudo npm install http-server -g`
-1. Create a release build.
+1. Create a development build of the game.
 2. `http-server` then navigate to `http://localhost:8080`

-### Creating a release build
+### Creating a build

 **grunt-spritesmith** uses [GraphicsMagick](http://www.graphicsmagick.org/utilities.html) to compile the spritesheet.
 On OSX, you will need to download MacPorts and then